 The article below is a good resource that scratches the surface on how to motivate teachers.
-If you are looking for more in-depth and actionable information, we recently completed an entire book that provides school leaders with a guide to designing districts that motivate teachers.
+If you are looking for more in-depth and actionable information, we have an entire book that provides school leaders with a guide to designing districts that motivate teachers.
+For more information click on the image above.